kritth/WineSearcher/README.md

 ## To run this application:

-You can either compile it or run it via provided batch file in root folder.
+You need to enter correct credential into application.properties and run via mvn spring-boot:run command.

 ## Note: